mebmrauf/mebmrauf/README.md

 ## 🧑‍💻 Profile

-Computer Science and Engineering student at BRAC University with a strong interest in Cybersecurity and Machine Learning.
-Currently preparing an undergraduate thesis on “Machine Learning for Cybersecurity.”
-Curious and proactive learner with openness to new areas such as Quantum Computing and Web Development.
-Passionate about solving real-world problems through technology.
+I am B M Rauf, a Computer Science and Engineering (CSE) student at BRAC University, Bangladesh, with a strong passion for Cybersecurity and Machine Learning.
+I am currently delving deeper into these fields and plan to conduct my undergraduate thesis on ”Machine Learning for Cybersecurity.”
+Beyond these interests, I am also open to exploring various tech domains, including Quantum Computing, Web Development, and more.
+My curiosity drives me to continuously learn and contribute across diverse areas of technology.

 ---